wickedchicken/stip-blog/content/post/german-for-programmers.md

 situation _bei_ can function like the English prepositions with, for, in, to, near, by, among, and during.
 Talk about multi-purpose!
-[_auf_][pons-auf] has the same problem, and it doesn't help that _auf_ is one of the preopsitions that [change meaning][two-cases] depending on which case it's used with.
+[_auf_][pons-auf] has the same problem, and it doesn't help that _auf_ is one of the prepositions that [change meaning][two-cases] depending on which case it's used with.

 This became infuriating as I would memorize the translation given by the